dsp-uga/francesca-p1/README.md

 # Description

-In this project Naive Bayes classifier was implemented from scratch using both pandas and Dask to classify virus.
+In this project Naive Bayes classifier was implemented from scratch using both pandas and Dask to classify malware.

+# Technologies used

+1. Python Dask
+2. Google Cloud Platform - DataProc

 # Contributors: